DanielCouturier/asm-battleship/README.md

 * Guess.asm - controls the UI for the second part of the game (when the user tries to guess AI ship placement)
 * RandomGuess.asm - code for the AI to guess randomly
 * BoardWins.asm - called upon any user or AI guess to see if the game should end
-* PrintBoard.asm & PrintCursor.asm - handles all draw calls to the console.
+* PrintBoard.asm & PrintCursor.asm - handles all draw calls to the console
-* Remaining asm files are miscellaneous util functions that would be trivial in higher level languages and dont need much explanation.
+* Remaining asm files are miscellaneous util functions that would be trivial in higher level languages and dont need much explanation